lfrestrepog/if-docs/docs/major-concepts/if.md

 ```

 If you omit the `--output` command, your results won't be displayed in the console.
-You should use `--stdoutput` command for that.
+You should use `--stdout` command for that.

 For more information on the `ie` commands see the [CLI reference documentation](../reference/cli.md).